-- 1. the need for a common language of risk to characterize FF and PF; - 2. the need to increase knowledge of FF, mostly occurring in ungauged streams (no standard information) and pluvial floods (efficiency of drainage networks); - 3. the need to standardize and disseminate information on FF and PF in dynamic and publicly accessible databases.
+- 1. the need for a common language of risk to characterize FF and PF; - 2. the need to increase knowledge of FF, mostly occurring in ungauged streams (no standard information) and pluvial floods (including efficiency of drainage networks and the role they play in mitigating or exacerbating PF) and also raise awareness of the potential risks they pose; - 3. the need to standardize and disseminate information on FF and PF in dynamic and publicly accessible databases.